JudgeGroovyman/JudgeGroovyman.github.io/VirtualReality.md

 buttons kind of like the gamecube buttons.
 Its a super fun game and I am glad that it has up to jump.
 I didnt realize but I think this game is why now playing amiga games up to jump isnt so foreign to me.  when I was playing them I wondered why all of a sudden it didnt seem weird and I remember that for the last few years it hasnt felt weird (and I havent played amiga in many years before that).
 This game has a cool deep supernatural story, tons of amazing enormous boss battles (I beat the cyclops ogre on my second try) and difficult and interesting combat and tons of cool secrets (including some nearly naked hot tub scenes) I beat this in 2009 or so and loved every second.
 I remember cool cityscapes and amazing boss battles in the clouds.
 This is a fantastic game and one of the best metroidvanias around and its highly recommended in SBS or regular (even regular on a big screen would be bad ass, or you could just add a touch of depth and it would be really cool too.
 Its not shiny for me right now but I had fun spending a half hour slashing through it.
 Note: I played it on the harder combat mode and I thin its really cool that they have the options to do super sophisticated combat or simpler combat.
 I don't remember which I picked back in the day but this was pretty interesting combat for sure and would be fun to learn and master and get really good at again.
 Since its not shiny for me personally I dont think I will.
 	- Graphics: Polygons upscale but hand drawn pixel art doesnt.  its a nice resolution and everything is clear but its not super crisp and I heard there might be a ps3 remake or something that might be better for the high res graphics reason.
+* Pinball Hall of Fame Williams 8/9/2020 Dolphin
+	- It works perfectly and is really cool.
+I played the hell out of this on Wii so I dont know if I'll play this here but it worsk great.
+	- Upscaled it loosk super crisp the only complaint might be it seems like its only 30fps.
+The stereoscopic is fantastic it looks deep and the tables look super realistic.
+	- Control work perfect (better than wii) map motion x of nunchuk to right stick left and wiimote to the right stick right and youve got it.
+Map triggers to the B button and the Z button and youve got the flippers.
+A button is used for menus so I mapped that to the A button on the controller.
+* Pinball Hall of Fame Gottlieb 8/9/2020 Dolphin
+	- Same as Williams except maybe a little clunkier?
+Nudge only works with the wiimote shaking, the graphics arent as crisp.
+But its fun.  it also requires that you unlock most of the tables there are only a few in free play and so you have to master the free play tables to play any of the others, there dont seem to be unlimited credits so you had better put some other tables into free play quickly or you will run out and have to reset the data?
+* Shantae 3DS 8/9/2020 Citra
+	- I kind of love the 2d with deep parallax that we have here.
+I have it set to 30% depth and now its at 40 lets see ifthats better or worse.
+I love the game and beat it on 3ds proper (one of my favorites ever after zelda between worlds).
+Right now I'm playing it with the sound coming from my speakers and in a huge theater room and theres something funny because for some reason its a little bit less taxing and tiring than playing the whole thing in VR.
+Cant really explain that but there it is.
+It gives me warm fuzzy feelings like virtual boy did back in the day, but for anyone reading this I'm not comparing them just see hints of what I loved about VB in the graphics presentation.
+I moved it up to 60% depth and its great.
+	- on the first level there is one thing disconcerting: the screen shake due to explosions and earthquakes at full screen theater level is disconcerting.  the scrolling is just slightly jerky in the background which is in turn slightly disconverting, but any scene standing still it looks so damn cool and is a joy to just observe the things in the background and foreground bouncing and moving and swaying.
+Its all so beautiful.
+* Tomba PSX 8/9/2020 Retroarch
+	- This is such a cool game.
+Once I got it working in Retroarch in 3D it drew me in quick.
+	- Complaints about the gameplay?
+Not many.
+The jumping is odd, there is a tough swinging jump in the second part of the first level that I think its way too demanding on your platforming and aiming from swinging.
+If it didn't hurt you when you missed I would mostly forgive it but this has just run through 2 lives for me one hit at a time and I'm just now figuring out that you have to precisely hold up right to jump off and then let go of it when you hit the other pole.
+Its difficult control-scheme-specific platforming on the first level and I think thats kind of silly.
+Update: nope even that doesnt work.
+I've tried this 12 times and dont know exactly how to make this jump.
+I'm starting to think you cant even do it.
+That they expect you to go in the foreground instead.
+* Shovel Knight 8/9/2020 Citra
+	- This is so damn cool.  the controls are amazing, the continue structure is perfect (a penalty for dying, or replay to recover it!)
+	- I've got the depth set to 90 and the parallax depth looks amazing!
+I think I'll lower it so I dont have to refocus so much.
+There its at 50 and nice.
+Even lower looks really cool.
+I love how the waterfall textures are much deeper in the cave than the regular textures.
+	- I've got the audio set to my speaker not the headphones and it make sme feel less isolated, which at the moment I prefer.
+Wonderful soundtrack.
+So catchy!
+Theres knockback but not too much.
+	-   Maybe the 2nd main level is a little too hard platforming wise imho.
+This is not a game for beginners by any stretch.
+You have to train your platforming skills elsewhere to make any real progress in thsi game.
+Theres one part where you have to shovel jump on books and then get a limited time to jump across temporary small platforms with pits underneath or you die finally having to grab a ladder.
+Thats on the second level.
+I made it fine but recognized its difficulty.
+	- 8/14 I havent played in a few days and I got to the metal whale or whatever and the floaty underwater controls and the instant death spikes rubbed off a lot of shine tonight.
+I dont feel so much like playing this anymore but its clearly a great game and maybe some day I'll want to come back to it.

+Artichokes
+Capers
+Olives (full large cylindrical olives)
+Anchovies (a long stringy looking fish on each piece)

 # Motion Sickness #